 Education and Training

 Education and training, including drills and exercises, are utilized in this facility to achieve proficiency during emergency response.
 In compliance with state and federal regulations, our facility conducts initial training on the EOP during the orientation of new staff, and annually to all staff or as needed if the EOP is changed.
-A disaster drill is held every six months.
+A facility based disaster drill is held annually.
 A written report of drills and exercises is maintained, and corrective actions are taken as indicated.
 Staff from all shifts shall participate in drills or test exercises.
 In addition, fire and internal disaster drills are held at least quarterly, under varied conditions for each individual shift of facility personnel.
-The actual evacuation of patients to safe areas during a drill is optional.
+The actual evacuation of individuals supported to safe areas during a drill is optional.
 A dated and signed report and evaluation of each drill and rehearsal is maintained and includes the signatures of all employees who participated.

-Additionally our facility participates in all state and federal drills when asked to do so by local or state agencies, including LA County DHS and DPH.
+Additionally our facility participates in all state and federal drills when asked to do so by local or state agencies.

 III.
 RESPONSE CONCEPT OF OPERATIONS

-Nursing Home Incident Command System (NHICS)
+Facility Incident Command System (LTCICS)

-Our facility utilizes the Nursing Home Incident Command System (NHICS) that provides the structure for optimized incident response.
-NHICS closely parallels the system used by hospitals (Hospital Incident Command System, HICS) and is aligned with the ICS used by governmental response agencies.
+Our facility utilizes the Facility Incident Command System (LTCICS) that provides the structure for optimized incident response.
+LTCICS closely parallels the system used by hospitals (Hospital Incident Command System, HICS) and is aligned with the ICS used by governmental response agencies.
 By using a common platform during emergency response, the many entities that may be impacted by a disaster are united by a common operational framework.

-When an emergency impacts our facility, the response is guided by Incident Action Planning as described in the NHICS Guidebook.
+When an emergency impacts our facility, the response is guided by Incident Action Planning as described in the LTCICS Guidebook.
 Incident Action Planning is a core concept that takes place regardless of the incident size or complexity.
 Incident Action Planning involves six essential steps:

-☐ Understand nursing home policy and direction
+☐ Understand facility policy and direction

 In developing the response actions to undertake, the Incident Management Team (IMT) should understand the facility’s mission, EOP and policies.